ldriscoll1/BlockChainRepo/README.md

   - Create a new wallet
   - Secure the wallet and save the secret recovery phrase somewhere safe
   - Change the network to Goerli Test Network (network select is at the top)
+    - Might need to go to settings > advanced > show test networks.

   ### Getting Accounts for API Keys
   #### MetaMask